HeikoBecker/Dandelion/README.md

 It relies on the implementation of computable Sturm sequences in `sturmComputeScript.sml` and computable polynomial division in `euclidDivScript.sml`.

-Theorem 7 from section 4 is proven in file `checkerScript.sml` as the combination of `numZeros_sound`, `validBounds_is_valid`, and `validateZerosLeqErr_sound`.
+Theorem 7 (Second Phase Soundness) from section 4 is proven in file `checkerScript.sml` as the combination of `numZeros_sound`, `validBounds_is_valid`, and `validateZerosLeqErr_sound`.

 Theorem 8 was ported from Harrison's HOL-Light proofs in file `drangScript.sml` and is called `BOUND_THEOREM_INEXACT`.

+Theorem 9 (Dandelion soundness) is called `checker_soundness` in file `checkerScript.sml`.

 The extracted binary is created in the directory `binary`.
 File `translateScript.sml` sets up the CakeML translation of the definitions of